Alton New Hampshire Civil War Memorial

 Erected by MH Savage Post GAR.

 Other nearby markers.
-At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
-Alton NH World War I Honor Roll Memorial (here, next to this marker); Alton New Hampshire WW II /Korean War Honor Roll Memorial (here, next to this marker); Alton New Hampshire Viet Nam Conflict Honor Roll (here, next to this marker); Alton Bay Transportation Center (approx. 1½ miles away); New Durham Meeting House (approx. 5.1 miles away); The Loyal Men of Wolfeboro (approx. 8.9 miles away); On This Spot Stood the First Congregational Church (approx. 16.4 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Alton NH World War I Honor Roll Memorial (here, next to this marker); Alton New Hampshire WW II /Korean War Honor Roll Memorial (here, next to this marker); Alton New Hampshire Viet Nam Conflict Honor Roll (here, next to this marker); Alton Bay Transportation Center (approx. 1½ miles away); New Durham Meeting House (approx. 5.1 miles away); Farmington Civil War Monument (approx. 8.9 miles away); The Loyal Men of Wolfeboro (approx. 8.9 miles away); Town of Farmington War Memorial (approx. 9 miles away).
+Touch for a list and map of all markers in Alton.

 Credits.
 This page was last revised on August 12, 2016.
-This page originally submitted on August 11, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 229 times since then and 22 times this year.
+It was originally submitted on August 11, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 296 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 11, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.